VeiaG/payload-docs-reorder/README.md

 The plugin uses the `onInit` function to initialize the `docOrder` field.
 However, it is not recommended to use this in development mode.
 It will trigger the `afterChange` hook, which in my case attempts to call `revalidateTag` and results in an error when building the admin panel: "Route /admin/[[...segments]] used 'revalidatePath' during render which is unsupported."

-Runing `next start` in production mode will not trigger the error, because pages are prerendered and the `revalidateTag` function is not called.
+Running `next start` in production mode will not trigger the error, because pages are prerendered and the `revalidateTag` function is not called.

 ## Issues